-- Health Club Industry Mid-market Report 2015
+- Health Club Industry Active Ageing Report

 Fitness Industry Growth Markets

 Despite 3800 clubs and nearly a million members, penetration is only 0.12%.
-As averages incomes increase and rise of the middle-class becomes reality, the penetration rate should rise in line.
+As average incomes increase and the rise of the middle-class becomes reality, penetration rates should rise in line.